CodePush analytics

 Installation and usage metrics for OTA updates

-The main OTA Updates page gives an overview of your team’s OTA usage across all projects (apps), grouped by month.
+The Codemagic OTA Updates dashboard gives a visual overview of your team’s OTA activity.

-• Downloads - the total number of update downloads across all projects in a given month
+• Downloads - total update downloads across all projects

-• Installs - the total number of successful update installs across all projects in a given month
+• Installs - total successful installs across all projects

 Deployment health